Advertisement

 • Bridging loans are a secured form of borrowing, so you’ll need to put up an asset against the loan.
 This means you risk losing that asset, for example a property, if you can’t repay the bridging loan.

 • You pay for the convenience of fast, flexible finance with a higher interest rate and they can come with a range of fees.
-To get an idea of the cost, see our bridging loan calculator.
+To get an idea of the cost, see this bridging loan calculator.

 • Try to sign for a bridging loan once you have exchanged contracts.
 You will waste money if you get a bridging loan and are gazumped.